-- use of conditional and continuous forms

-- Would I be able to have a day off?

-- Would you take this document down to Personnel?

 - Can I get you to explain the photocopier to Marianne, please?

-- I was wondering ...?
+- I was wondering...?

+- Spoken instructions or directions may include:

 - how to operate machinery or equipment

 - evacuation procedures

-- induction •
+- induction

-- handover from one shift to the next •
+- handover from one shift to the next

-- health and safety procedures •
+- health and safety procedures

 - location of goods and services

-- how an interview will be structured, when person may . ask questions
+- how an interview will be structured, when person may ask questions

-Discourse markers may include:
+- Discourse markers may include:

-sequence markers •
+- sequence markers

 - first, second, next

 - besides, furthermore

 - as a result

 - finally

 - Now, I'd like you to look at the chart

 - clarity of instructions

 - efficiency of suggestions

 - accuracy of information

-Supports may include:
+- Supports may include:

 - diagrams, charts

 - written instructions

 - labels

 - digital displays

 - on screen diagrams or instructions